kmoir/stuffthatmatters/outline.md

 * Mental health - people with mental health issues are more likely to be in prison, examine mental health services in prison

 ### Canada specific
-* Indegenous people are incarcerated due to a much higher rate than other groups in Canada.
+* Indegenous people are incarcerated at a much higher rate than other groups in Canada.
 (Talk about the history and impact of residential schools, underfunding of reserves (lack clean water, schools that meet the same educational standards and funding as schools in southern Canada)  (reference (6)
 * Solidary confinement is supposed to be in limited use but recent examples have shown that is is not (reference (7))

 ### Both countries
-* mandatory minimum
+* mandatory minimums
 * evidence of what actually reduces recidivisim
 * impact of solidary confinement on mental health
 * overcrowding in prisons (Reference (3))
 * lack of funding for educational initiatives and programs to reduce addictions in prison
-* links between childhood abuse, substance abuse and subsquent incarceration
+* links between childhood abuse, substance abuse, homelessness and subsquent incarceration
 * criminal justice reform
 * drug addiction in many cases is treated as a moral failure that requires a prison sentence when instead it should be treated as a public health issue.
 Implementation of policies for harm reduction for people with substance abuse issues vs imprisonment have better outcomes
 * statistics on the profile prisoners - i.e. it''s not a violent offender, it''s likely a person who has mental health and/or addiction issues (See reference (10)